Jimbly/timezone-mock/README.md

 When `register` is called, it replaces the global Date constructor with a mocked Date object which behaves as if it is in the specified timezone.

+Note: Node v8.0.0 changed how the string "YYYY-MM-DDTHH:MM:SS" is interpreted.
+It was previously interpreted as a UTC date, but now is a local date.
+If your code is using dates of this format, results will be inconsistent.  timezone-mock treats them as a local date, so that it behaves consistently with new versions of Node, but that means if you run the tests in here on old versions of node, or use the mock on old versions of node, the tests may not be accurate (just for parsing dates in the aforementioned format).

 Usage Example
 =============